 SEO setup for case studies

 Your story deserves a strong technical base.
-Start with a clean URL slug that includes customer case study template or case study template SEO for this guide.
-For individual customer studies use a simple slug with the client name and the service.
+Start with a clean URL slug that includes the customer case study template or case study template SEO for this guide.
+For individual customer studies, use a simple slug with the client name and the service.
 Keep the page in your main sitemap and link it from your All Case Studies hub.
 Use a unique title tag with your primary service term plus the outcome.
 Keep your meta description human.
 Summarize the outcome and the time frame.
 Think human first, search second.

 Use a clear H structure.
 Your page title is the only H1.
-Then use H2 for each major section such as TLDR, The Customer, The Challenge, The Approach, Results, and so on.
+Then use H2 for each major section, such as TLDR, The Customer, The Challenge, The Approach, Results, and so on.
 Use H3 for subsections such as metrics, quotes, and visuals.
 Do not overstuff.
 Your primary keyword should appear early.
 Variants such as case study SEO and case study template can appear in natural places.
 Avoid awkward repetition.
 Clarity wins.

 Schema boosts trust.
 Add Article schema so search engines understand the page type, author, date published, and topic.
 Adding FAQ schema near the end can help you show up for voice queries and featured snippets.
 Include a short Results object in your copy so readers see the improvement at a glance.
 The technical piece is silent work that pays dividends over time.

 Images need care.
-Use at least one hero image and a simple chart or before after view.
+Use at least one hero image and a simple chart or before-and-after view.
 Compress images and add descriptive alt text.
 Use alt text that includes your primary service term and the result in natural language.
 If you embed a video, use a short caption so scanners understand the point quickly.
 All of this adds clarity without fluff.

 Internal linking is your quiet power move.
 Link to three to five related pieces of content.
 Mix service pages and thought pieces.
 You already saw examples above for links about backlinks, storytelling, and interactive ideas.
 Add a link about local partnerships with this piece on local sponsorships.
-Finish with distribution help using reels and short form video.
-You now have a well connected page that strengthens your topic cluster.
+Finish with distribution help using reels and short-form video.
+You now have a well-connected page that strengthens your topic cluster.

 Customer case study template